mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/storage/external-storage/dvdi/index.md

     $ sudo bash -c 'echo "unix:///run/docker/plugins/<plugin-id>/netapp.sock" > /etc/docker/plugins/netapp.spec'
     ```

 Now the volume driver is ready for you to use it in DC/OS.
-When you create an application, you need to set the option `external.options["dvdi/driver"]` to the name of the volume driver (e.g., `netapp`).
+When you create an application, set the option `external.options["dvdi/driver"]` to the name of the volume driver (e.g., `netapp`).

 # Potential issues